The Preeminence of Ethnic Diversity in Scientific Collaboration: Discussion

 The underlying message is an inclusive and uplifting one.
-In an era of increasing polarization and identity politics, our findings may contribute positively to the societal conversation and reinforces the conviction that good things happen when people of different backgrounds, cultures, and yes, ethnicities, come together to work towards shared goals and the common good.
+In an era of increasing polarization and identity politics, our findings may positively contribute to the societal conversation and reinforce the conviction that good things happen when people of different backgrounds, cultures, and ethnicities come together to work towards shared goals and the common good.